-Slacklining is a relatively new sport or physical activity performed on nylon webbing, secured between two anchor points, usually trees, rocks or any artificial anchor point depending on the location where this activity is practiced.
+Slacklining is a relatively new sport or physical activity performed on a nylon, polyester or hybrid webbing, secured between two anchor points, usually trees, rocks or any artificial anchor point depending on the location where this activity is practiced.
 Slacklining can be performed outdoors or indoors.

 Slacklining is similar to tightrope walking; however, the main difference is that the latter is performed with a wire or rope anchored very rigidly, instead of the dynamic experience that a slackline offers.

 There are many variations of slacklining depending on different variables such as: style, materials used in the webbing, tension applied, altitude where it is located, setting, etc.

 Slacklines are 1-inch or 2-inch wide and while the later allows more balance, especially for new adepts, the 1-inch slackline is usually preferred by advanced slackliners.

 A slackline consists of webbing made of a resistant material, usually polyester but also nylon.
 Polyester webbing or similar materials are more rigid, while the nylon slackline is more dynamic and provides more flexibility for tricks and feats.
 Beginners often get a 2-inch slackline set which is easier for balance and tricks, while advanced slackliners usually get a 1-inch slackline set which is better for highlining and walking long distances.